-Book Two in The Hacker Chronicles series
+Book Two of The Hacker Chronicles

 THE SECOND DAY OF JULY in the year of our Lord, 1644, will be remembered long after my flesh is no more and my bones have been reduced to dust.

 It is close to seven o’clock in the evening.
 It is a Saturday, a time when husbands should be at home with their families; when sons should be working with their fathers; on farms; in forges; anywhere but this cursed place: the moorlands of Marston, some eight miles outside the great city of York.

 As torrential rain lashes the land and lightening illuminates the grey and foreboding sky, more than forty thousand men silently await their doom.

 At this late hour, the armies of the King and Parliament are preparing to unleash themselves upon each other.
 They have been waiting for most of the day.
 Patiently; silently; nervously; eager not to show their hand too early, lest it gives the other side an unassailable advantage.